 COVID-19 UPDATE - I will be following government and professional body advice during all assessments and therapy, in order to minimise risk and keep everyone as safe as possible.
-However, an important part of therapy is building a good rapport, which can be challenging from behind a facemask!
 As each family is likely to have their own thoughts and preferences on what safe working might look like, so we will discuss this over the phone before we meet, to ensure we can find an approach everyone feels comfortable with.
-There is also of course the option of online sessions (Skype/Zoom), which can work really well for some children and young people.
+There is also of course the option of online sessions, phone therapy, and email, all of which can work really well for some children and young people.

 Bearing this in mind, I suggest we start by speaking over the phone or email so I can get a clearer idea of your concerns, whether they be about you or your child's emotional wellbeing or behaviour.
 We can then arrange an initial assessment session, at a time to suit you.
 I will also send you a brief form to complete before we meet.

 The initial meeting usually lasts for one hour.
 It will give us a chance to talk about your child and his or her difficulties in more detail, as well as starting to think together about how you would like things to be different.
 Whether or not your child joins this first session is up to you - although I will need to meet them at some point, I am also very aware that sometimes it is easier to talk openly without them there, especially with younger children!
 If practical they can just stay for part of the meeting, or we can have a second assessment session which they join.

 Sometimes I might suggest doing classroom observations at nursery or school, for example if your child is struggling with peer relations or managing their behaviour in different environments.
 I may also ask to speak to other involved professionals in order to gain as much information as possible about your child and what might be contributing to their difficulties.